marklysze/Magic-Pocket-Control-ESP32/README.md

     - Dashboard: View the ISO, Shutter Speed, White Balance/Tint, Codec, FPS, active media device, and resolution
     - Recording: Start and Stop recording, shows timecode and the remaining time left on the active media
     - ISO: Change ISO
-- Use many read and write settings of the camera (Record Start & Stop, ISO, Shutter Speed / Angle, White Balance, Tint, Codec, Resolution, FPS, Off-speed Recording, Media, Slate, Project Name, Lens Data)
+- Read and write the many settings of the camera (Record Start & Stop, ISO, Shutter Speed / Angle, White Balance, Tint, Codec, Resolution, FPS, Off-speed Recording, Media available and time remaining, Slate, Project Name, Lens Data)

 # What can you do?
 I hope you find the functionality useful and it would be great if you could contribute your improvements, suggestions, or general feedback to the project!

+# Why?
+My primary objective was to convert a Windows-based application I had for controlling my cameras to a small portable device.

+I'm opening up to the community who may find this useful or would like to contribute to it.
+Any contribution you make will be appreciated!

 # Why did I choose the LILYGO T-Display-S3 Touch version to program for?
 I found this device had all the necessary components needed to connect and interact with the cameras: